xcart/xcart-docs/_pages/kb_en/general_setup/admin/login.md

 order: 100
 published: true
 ---
-Once the X-Cart software instalation is [completed](https://kb.x-cart.com/general_setup/installation/installation_guide.html#step-7-installation-completed "Admin Area Login and Password Recovery") you can start managing products, orders, customers, and most other features of your store.
-But first, you need to log in into your X-Cart Admin area.
-If you forget the admin password, you can always recover it using the email address that is associated with the account.
+Once the X-Cart software installation process has been [completed](https://kb.x-cart.com/general_setup/installation/installation_guide.html#step-7-installation-completed "Admin Area Login and Password Recovery"), you can get to managing products, orders, customers, and most other features of your store.
+But first you need to log in to your X-Cart store Admin area.
+If you forget the admin password, you can recover it at any time using the email address that is associated with the account.

 {% toc %}